deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 **Structure:**

 * `Default Metrics <#default-metrics>`__
 * `Alternative Metrics <#alternative-metrics>`__  - How to pass to the checks your desired metrics and override the default ones.
 * `List of Supported Strings <#list-of-supported-strings>`__ - List of the names of the pre-implemented metrics that can be passed to the checks.
 * `Custom Metrics <#custom-metrics>`__ - How to pass to the checks a custom metric that is not in the pre-implemented ones.

 Default Metrics
 ===============
-All of the checks that evaluate model performance, such as SingleDatasetPerformance, come with default metrics.
+All of the checks that evaluate model performance, such as `SingleDatasetPerformance
+</checks_gallery/vision/model_evaluation/plot_single_dataset_performance>`, come with default metrics.

 The default metrics by task type are: